JBernii/css-wave-button/README.md

 the mouse is hovered over the input button.
 Moving the cursor off the button cancels the timer and resets progessToClick.

+The code of interest is in src/App.tsx, src/InteractionButton.tsx and style.css (the rest is boilerplate)

 ### GIF of working button

 ![Animated Buttons Showing Progress To Click As A Wave Fill](media/wave-fill.gif)